 This post may contain affiliate links, meaning that if you click and make a purchase, I may earn a commission at no additional cost to you.
 Read the full disclosure here.

-Last Updated: June 2, 2023
+Last Updated: July 23, 2023

 The Tour de France is an annual men’s cycling race.
-Every year the route changes, but the final stage of the race ends in Paris, France.
+Every year the route changes, but the final stage of the race (Stage 21) ends in Paris, France.
 If you’re visiting the capital at this time of year, it’s a thrilling summer event you won’t want to miss.
 Bonus—it’s completely free to watch the Tour de France in person!

 Here’s some more information about the Tour de France and a round-up of quick tips to prepare yourself for the event.